Menu

 4 min read

 Advance teams, those who scout out possible venues for events like this, are one of the many unsung heroes of election campaigns.
-Living for weeks on the road, surviving on takeaways and Premier Inn breakfasts, trying to persuade venues to do things they don’t want to (“can we shut your business down for a day and stop you making money?”), they aim to ensure that the leaders events go off smoothly and they are not – with luck – photographed near too many Exit signs or similar.
+Living for weeks on the road, surviving on takeaways and Premier Inn breakfasts, trying to persuade venues to do things they don’t want to (“can we shut your business down for a day and stop you making money?”), they aim to ensure their leader’s events go off smoothly and they are not – with luck – photographed near too many exit signs or similar.
 Extreme caution needs to be taken with events in Scunthorpe.

-They do find leaders visits produce small electoral benefits – although a visit by Nick Clegg in 2015 seems to have been enough to put off voters – but these effects really are tiny.
+They do find that leaders’ visits produce small electoral benefits – although a visit by Nick Clegg in 2015 seems to have been enough to put off voters – but these effects really are tiny.
 On the one hand, perhaps this is just as well.
-If we found that a 20-minute photo op in which a party leader and a group of nursey school children played with modelling clay was sufficient to sway large numbers of voters, then we would perhaps want to reconsider the worldwide experiment with democracy.
+If we found that a 20-minute photo op in which a party leader and a group of pre-school children played with modelling clay was sufficient to sway large numbers of voters, then we would perhaps want to reconsider the worldwide experiment with democracy.

 But I also think there is an issue about how we might go about measuring this.
 The paper uses the constituency as the unit of analysis.
 But many visits will have a much wider impact.

 As it happens, things are made even more complicated in this case by boundary changes.
 The Memorial Stadium used to be in Bristol West, now abolished.
-(Fun fact: of the 92 football league grounds in England and Wales it was one in the most pro-Remain constituency).
-That particular photo op was attended by the former MP for Bristol West, but who was now standing in Bristol Central.
+(Fun fact: of the 92 football league grounds in England and Wales, it was the stadium in the most pro-Remain constituency.)
+That particular photo op was attended by the former MP for Bristol West, who was now standing in Bristol Central.
 All very confusing.
 Either way, insofar as any voters were moved by it, it seems unlikely that the impact would have stopped at the constituency border.

 This, I think, helps explain the slightly dampened effect.
 Of course, for some events, the precise constituency will really matter, but for others perhaps much less.
 The assumption of the research is that these visits should be seen as part of the constituency battle; they might be better off seen as part of the election air war.